 As the venue is on a beach, it is a welcome break from the terrible winter weather in England.
 (Although the weather isn’t always nice in Florida either!).
 The Kepler Conference is very quickly approaching its third year.
 To register for 2019, visit the Kepler Conference site.

 Kepler in India, 2018

 Courtney Roberts, who organises Canaveral Research and the Kepler Conference, is an award-winning IVC Conference speaker.
 We were delighted Canaveral Research was one of our affiliated sponsors in 2018 and we’re equally happy that Courtney as well as a few other Kepler conference lecturers came to India.

 Courtney Roberts, Director of Canaveral Research, wins a prize for her contributions to outstanding research at the IVC Conference, Kolkata India.

-Courtney and several other top Kepler conference astrological researchers will be returning to lecture at the IVC Conference in 2020: besides myself and Courtney, Ehsan Khazeni, Dennis Harness (who organises the Sedona Astrology Conference), Vanessa Gauzelli Paim, Russell Olhausen, Cassandra Butler, David Perkins and Frank Piechosky are all on the programme.
+Several other top Kepler conference astrological researchers will be returning to lecture at the IVC Conference in 2020: besides myself, Ehsan Khazeni, Dennis Harness (who organises the Sedona Astrology Conference), Vanessa Gauzelli Paim, Russell Olhausen, Cassandra Butler, David Perkins and Frank Piechosky are all on the programme.

 Kepler Astrology Conference not only won an award in India but they also receive a very special “Alex Trenoweth Astrology Conference Award” for a very special event: a rocket launch!!
 From the beach of the conference venue, we saw this incredible event with our own eyes.
 It was one THE MOST exciting thing I have ever seen at an astrology conference!
 And for this mind blowing event, I am very happy to award the Kepler Conference with the very special award!